 This policy and the provisions of the General Data Protection Regulations (GDPR) are designed to protect individual’s information.
 Business contacts and information are considered to be in the public domain and therefore not covered.
 The GDPR is in force from 25th May 2018.

-Rebellion Design Limited (“We”) are committed to protecting and respecting your privacy.
+Rebellion London Limited (t/a ‘Rebellion’) (“We”) are committed to protecting and respecting your privacy.

 The rules on processing of personal data are set out in the General Data Protection Regulation (the “GDPR”).